valb3r/springbatch-neo4j-adapter/README.md

 )
 ```

-This way, all of them are configured using same spring configuration as you have for your own
+This way, all of them are configured using the same Spring-Data configuration as you have for your own
-Neo4-repositories.
+Neo4j-repositories.